xyncro/aether/README.md

 ### Can Aether generate lenses?

-There is presently no way to generate lenses.
+There is presently no way to generate lenses (as there is using Template Haskell for Data.Lens).
 [You can vote for lenses as a language feature here](https://fslang.uservoice.com/forums/245727-f-language/suggestions/6906132-implement-first-class-lensing-lenses-in-f)

 Lenses are commonly defined using shorthand, and you are encouraged to do so: